-- PJM and TO dispatch (s) should agree upon post-contingency load transfer options.
-Transmission owner dispatch(s) would need to periodically re-evaluate the load transfer solution. - PJM Dispatch establishes a mutual awareness with the appropriate TO dispatcher(s) of the need to address the occurrence of a serious contingency with minimum delay. - PJM Dispatch examines area bulk power bus voltages and alerts the appropriate TO dispatcher(s) of the situation. - PJM Dispatch shall be prepared to implement a Load Shed Directive if post-contingency switching, generator reduction, or load transfer options fail and the contingency occurs.
-The Load Shed Directive will be posted via the Emergency Procedures Posting Application. - PJM Dispatch cancels the warning, when appropriate.
+- PJM and TO dispatcher (s) should agree upon post-contingency load transfer options.
+Transmission Owner dispatcher(s) would need to periodically re-evaluate the load transfer solution. - PJM Dispatch establishes a mutual awareness with the appropriate TO dispatcher(s) of the need to address the occurrence of a serious contingency with minimum delay. - PJM Dispatch examines area bulk power bus voltages and alerts the appropriate TO dispatcher(s) of the situation. - PJM Dispatch shall be prepared to issue a Load Shed Directive to the applicable Transmission Owners if post-contingency switching, generator reduction, or load transfer options fail and the contingency occurs.
+The Load Shed Directive will be posted via the Emergency Procedures Posting Application. - PJM Dispatch cancels the Post Contingency Local Load Relief Warning, when appropriate.